mdwcrft/mdwcrft.github.io/_posts/2019-04-07-ML3-classification.md

 KNN is a prediction method that classifies a new point based on the class and euclidean distance ($L^2$ norm) of its K nearest neighbours.
 K is a hyperparameter and is set in advance, KNN is also *non-parametric* meaning we do not know the number of parameters before fitting.
 The set of K nearest points to x is denoted by $N_K(x)$.

-The prediction for *regression* is the average of the K-nearest neighbours:
+The prediction for *regression* is the average value of the K-nearest neighbours:

 $$\hat y = \hat f(x) = \frac1K \sum_{i:x^{(i)} \in N_K(x)} y^{(i)}$$